Leaflet: information for the user

 This medication contains 350 mg of sorbitol (E-420) per milliliter of oral solution.

 Sorbitol is a source of fructose.
-If your doctor has indicated that you (or your child) have a fructose intolerance or hereditary fructose intolerance (HF), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medication.
+If your doctor has told you that you (or your child) have an intolerance to certain sugars, or you have been diagnosed with hereditary fructose intolerance (HFI), a rare genetic disease in which the patient cannot break down fructose, consult your doctor before taking this medication.

 It may cause allergic reactions (possibly delayed) because it contains methyl parahydroxybenzoate (E-218) and propyl parahydroxybenzoate (E-216).